zerobaseone/cs465-fullstack/README.md

 ## Reflection ##

 How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+It was incredibly valuable to have the experience of refactoring an older static site into modern technologies by utilizing the MEAN stack.
+Not only does that reflect real-world situations of working with someone else's codebase,  but I had the chance to learn several new technologies (Namely Angular/Express) and revisit topics I'd learned about before (HTML/CSS, React, MongoDB).
+In addition to the frameworks used, I also got experience using the Postman platform for testing API calls, and MongoDB Compass for working with the database.